luigisaetta/nlp-tfidf-vs-transformers/README.md

 ## Bags-of-words and TF-IDF
 The simplest approach to use ML on Text data is to consider a text as "a bag of words".

-In other words, to build a feature vector out of the text we:
+In other words, to build a features' vector out of the text we:
 * build a list of words to track (a dictionary)
 * count the occurence of each word in the text
 * scale this value to avoid that common words (a, an, the...) have the biggest importance